Invocation#

 Track locations of tokens across macro expansions.
 This allows the compiler to emit diagnostic about the current macro expansion stack when a compilation error occurs in a macro expansion.
 Using this option makes the preprocessor and the compiler consume more memory.
 The

-tracks tokens locations in a degraded mode for the sake of minimal memory overhead.
+levelparameter can be used to choose the level of precision of token location tracking thus decreasing the memory consumption if necessary.
+Value0oflevelde-activates this option.
+Value1tracks tokens locations in a degraded mode for the sake of minimal memory overhead.
 In this mode all tokens resulting from the expansion of an argument of a function-like macro have the same location.
-Value2
+Value2tracks tokens locations completely.
+This value is the most memory hungry.
+When this option is given no argument, the default parameter value is2.Note that

 - -fmacro-prefix-map=old=new#